GatoEstunado/Orbiting-Oasis/README.md

-Titulo ou Arte do Projeto
 Versão: 1.0

-Status do Projeto: ✔️ Concluído ⚠️ Espera ❌ Cancelado
+Status do Projeto: ✔️ Concluído

 Tópicos
 🔹 Descrição do projeto